MTV Video Music Awards: 2020s

 Keke Palmer hosted the show from a VR model of the infamous Manhattan staple, Empire State Building.
 The Weeknd won Video of the Year for "Blinding Lights", which he also performed as the show's opener.
 During his speech he showed support for the Black Lives Matter movement and demanded justice for Breonna Taylor and Jacob Blake.

-Lady Gaga received the first ever Tricon Award, introduced by Bella Hadid.
+Lady Gaga received the first-ever (and only thus far as of 2024) Tricon Award, introduced by Bella Hadid.
 After giving her speech, Gaga performed a medley of her songs, including "Chromatica II"/"911", "Stupid Love" and "Rain on Me", the latter performed with Ariana Grande.
 Grande also won four awards, including Song of the Year and Best Collaboration.

 The show was dedicated to actor Chadwick Boseman, who died less than 48 hours before the ceremony due to colon cancer.